Bradfield Scheme

 The Bradfield Scheme, a proposed Australian water diversion scheme, is an inland irrigation project that was designed to irrigate and drought-proof much of the western Queensland interior, as well as large areas of South Australia.
 It was devised by Dr John Bradfield (1867–1943), a Queensland born civil engineer, who also designed the Sydney Harbour Bridge and Brisbane's Story Bridge.

 The scheme that Bradfield proposed in 1938 required large pipes, tunnels, pumps and dams.
 It involved diverting water from the upper reaches of the Tully, Herbert and Burdekin rivers.
 These Queensland rivers are fed by the monsoon, and flow east to the Coral Sea.
 It was proposed that the water would enter the Thomson River on the western side of the Great Dividing Range and eventually flow south west to Lake Eyre.
-An alternative plan was to divert water into the Flinders River.

 G. W. Leeper of the school of agricultural science at the University of Melbourne considered the plan to be lacking in scientific justification.

+In 1981, a Queensland NPA subcommittee proposed a variation of the scheme.

 Possible benefits

 The water was expected to provide irrigation for more than 3000 mi2 of agricultural land in Queensland.
-The scheme would reduce the massive natural erosion problems in areas of Central Queensland.
 The scheme had the ability to generate 370 MW of power and the potential to double that amount.

 It is claimed that extra water and vegetation in the interior may then produce changes to the climate of Australia, however various studies have concluded that this is unlikely.
 This may increase the rainfall in areas of southern Queensland and northern New South Wales.
 Extra rainfall may drought-proof Eastern Queensland, and thereby improve river inflows to the Murray-Darling River system.
 It is claimed that a full Lake Eyre would moderate the air temperature in the region by the absorption of sunlight by the water instead of heat radiation from dry land into the air.
 No evidence to support the theory that an inland sea would increase rainfall has ever been produced, nor have any of the other claims been supported.

-It would provide large areas suitable for the production of algae fuel, a type of biofuel.
-The catchment area of the Herbert River holds a population of approximately 18,000, 75% of whom dwell in the lower flood plain area.
-Diverting some water from this river would reduce the risk of flood.